North Shore Animal League America: History

-The Alex Lewyt Veterinary Medical Center is on the premises to provide 24-hour care for pets sheltered at the League.

-Every year the medical center takes care of more than 10,000 outpatient visits, administers more than 15,000 vaccinations and performs over 11,000 free spay/neuter procedures for adopted pets, preventing over 132 million unwanted litters.
+Every year, the medical center takes care of more than 10,000 outpatient visits, administers more than 15,000 vaccinations and performs over 11,000 free spay/neuter procedures for adopted pets, preventing over 132 million unwanted litters.
 The League's SPAY/USA program is a nationwide referral service for affordable spay/neuter services.
 The League is also home to a National Shelter Rescue and Humane Education Team.
 The League has a mobile adoption program, adoption counseling, training and foster care for pets with special needs.

 In 2005, a documentary series titled Animal House: A Dog's Life on the Animal Planet aired 13 episodes about dogs and workers at the League.

+In 2019, the facility expanded with a second floor space to accommodate cats being able to range free.